chris-rands/space-dino/README.md

 Your cyber-dino carries a co-pilot who acts as a shield:
 - **First hit**: Co-pilot is ejected, you gain temporary invulnerability (2 seconds)
-- **Rescue pods** spawn after losing your co-pilot - collect one to restore your shield
+- **Auto-rescue**: Survive 300m without your co-pilot and they automatically return to restore your shield
 - **Second hit** (without co-pilot): Game over

 ## Zones & Hazards